fabdarice/documentation/website/docs/wallet/deterministic.md

 | Flag          | Usage         |
 | ------------- |:-------------|
 | `--wallet-dir` | Path to a wallet directory (default: "$HOME/Eth2Validators/prysm-wallet-v2")
-| `--keymanager-kind`     | Type of wallet to create, either "direct", "derived, or "remote" (default "derived")
+| `--keymanager-kind`     | Type of wallet to create, either "derived, or "remote" (default "derived") - Imported accounts are not supported
 | `--wallet-password-file`     | Path to a plain-text, password.txt file to lock your wallet

 Here's a full example on how to create an HD wallet at `$HOME/myhdwallet`